 Note: the lesson plan for unit chats is below.
 All unit chat images are in Appendix 4.
 You can go through unit chats in order, or skip around if you'd like to try different types earlier.

 You can also find more unit chats at mathforlove.com/lesson/unit-chats.

 Activity Pattern Block Sunflowers

-Note: Encourage students to use Cuisenaire rods when they make their own sunflower.
+Note: for an extension, encourage students to use Number Rods when they make their own sunflower.